material-motion/material-motion/specifications/motion-family.md

 A motion family is a software library that includes one or more Plans and Performer implementations.

+Motion families focus on motion for a **single element**.
+Use Directors for motion concerning more than one element.

 ## Minimum requirements

 For a library to be called a motion family it must satisfy the following minimal requirements: